-Since March of 2020 and the global stay-at-home orders due to the COVID-19 pandemic, Bennett has focused both her scholarly and artistic research on exploring the possibilities and limitations of physical connection and intimacy through computer-mediated screens, specifically in the Zoom Space.
-Her most recent production, dist[Sense], takes advantage of the screen to connect audience-participants in a one-on-one performance experience, exploring moments of connection, isolation, and the ways in which we can come together to sense across time and space.
+In response to the global stay-at-home orders in March 2020 due to the COVID-19 pandemic, Bennett shifted the focus of both her scholarly and artistic research to exploring the possibilities and limitations of physical connection and intimacy through computer-mediated screens, specifically in the Zoom Space.
+Her remote production, dist[Sense], took advantage of the Zoom screen to create intimate one-on-one connections between audience and performer, exploring moments of connection, isolation, and the ways in which we can come together to sense across time and space.

 Bennett is also a lover of all things zombie-related.
 An avid movie-goer, she somehow did not discover zombies (or horror at all) until midway through her graduate studies when she bing-watched four seasons of The Walking Dead.
 Bennett's current focus is on the sexualization of the zombie as a manifestation of social fears and anxieties related to the sexually liberated woman, gay male sexuality, the threat of HIV/AIDs, and the zombie as an unlikely focus of budding teen sexuality in the show Bob’s Burgers.